RajShah3006/Saarthi/README.md

 ## Use Case

-This project is ideal for students seeking detailed, actionable guidance on Ontario university choices, with an emphasis on STEM and technology fields.
+Saarthi is ideal for students seeking detailed, actionable guidance on Ontario university choices, with an emphasis on STEM and technology fields.
 It features robust scraping logic and AI customization for truly personalized university recommendations.

 ## Technologies Used